-For the 2022-2023 season, Bahari continued its efforts in cocoa procurement and export while further developing sustainable agriculture practices.
-The team focused on empowering cooperatives, aiming to build trust among farmers in these vital structures.
-Cooperatives are a way to reach farmers and play a crucial role in implementing certification programs and sustainability projects, thereby contributing to agricultural, social, and environmental progress in communities.
+For the 2022-2023 season, Bahari continued its efforts in cocoa procurement and export while further developing sustainable agricultural.
+The team focused on empowering cooperatives, SOUTH SUDAN CENTRAL AFRICAN REPUBLIC aiming to build trust among farmers in these vital structures.
+Cooperatives are a way to reach farmers and play a crucial role in implementing certification programs and DEMOCRATIC (sustainability projects, thereby contributing REPUBLIC to agricultural, social, and environmental OF THE CONGO progress in communities.

 David Kavusa: Our vision is to structure our operations around cooperatives.
 We favor this approach because working directly with cooperatives allows us to have a tangible impact on the lives of farmers.
 Currently, the cocoa sector is dominated by intermediaries and suppliers.
-These intermediaries, in turn, engage with other intermediaries before reaching the farmer.
-Despite the challenges cooperatives may face, we are committed to strengthening and supporting their organization.
-Organizing around cooperatives allows us to engage directly with farmers, rather than going through multiple layers of intermediaries, which often leads to inflated prices that ultimately harm the farmers.
+These intermediaries, in turn,